Finite-state machine: Optimization

 Optimizing an FSM means finding a machine with the minimum number of states that performs the same function.
 The fastest known algorithm doing this is the Hopcroft minimization algorithm.
 Other techniques include using an implication table, or the Moore reduction procedure.
 Additionally, acyclic FSAs can be minimized in linear time.

 Implementation

 Hardware applications

 In a digital circuit, an FSM may be built using a programmable logic device, a programmable logic controller, logic gates and flip flops or relays.
 More specifically, a hardware implementation requires a register to store state variables, a block of combinational logic that determines the state transition, and a second block of combinational logic that determines the output of an FSM.
-One of the classic hardware implementations is the Richards controller.

 In a Medvedev machine, the output is directly connected to the state flip-flops minimizing the time delay between flip-flops and output.

 Through state encoding for low power state machines may be optimized to minimize power consumption.